The Gallbladder and Gallstones: Problems and Possible Treatments

 Bile can flow in either direction in the cystic duct—either into the gallbladder from the liver or out of the gallbladder towards the small intestine.

 Gallstones are often referred to as simply "stones", although they are made of a different material from stones outside the body.
+The technical name for the presence of gallstones in the gallbladder is cholelithiasis.

 Bile is a watery solution that contains bile salts, cholesterol, fats, a small amount of protein, and bilrubin.
 Bilirubin is a yellow pigment formed from the breakdown of hemoglobin from old or damaged red blood cells.